Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 - Fixed an issue that caused AI countries to get more cost modifiers for the Mountaineering Training every half year.
 - Fixed various error messages.
 - Removed duplicate extension buildings for Electrics Company.
+- Revolutions will no longer ask for Exotic Animals or Paleontological Licences.